 Sleep Aid Audio

-Sleep deprivation can lead to irritability, depression, accelerated aging and nervousness.
+Sleep deprivation can lead to decreased immune system response, irritability, depression, accelerated aging and nervousness.
 You may also overeat, take in too many stimulants such as caffeine and energy drinks and skip exercise because you are too tired.

 To ensure you get a good nights rest, keep your bedtime and wake up time consistent even on days off and weekends.